 Suppliers must implement effective mechanisms to facilitate open communication between the appropriate level of management and employees and enable employees to report grievances without fear of retaliation.
 Details of the grievance mechanism must be clearly communicated to all employees and their representatives, and all employees must have equal access.
+Details of grievance procedures and any whistleblower mechanisms must be clearly displayed in languages for all employees to understand.

 Concerns raised through this mechanism must be dealt with promptly by means of an understandable and transparent process that provides timely feedback to those concerned.

 Grievance procedures must be displayed in languages for all including migrant workers to understand.
-Detailed records must be maintained of grievances reported and the results of investigations undertaken.
+Detailed records must be maintained of grievances reported, including procedures to track the number, types, timing, and the results of investigations undertaken.